 Do you have SQL Server problems and don’t where to turn for help?
 SQL Server Health Check Step 1: Collect Metrics describes how we obtain a comprehensive view of your database environment.
-This blog series is intended to help you decide if a SQL Server audit is right for your organization.
+This blog series is intended to help you decide if a thorough SQL Server evaluation is right for your situation.

 Collect Configuration and Performance Metrics

 Previously, we explored SQL Server Health Check Benefits.
 Now that the end results are clear, let’s talk about the process used to achieve these benefits.
 We begin with the end in mind by interviewing key stakeholders.
-We want to make certain business and continuity objectives are top of mind.
+Your business and continuity objectives are always top of mind.

 Once we have a clear understanding of your business goals, we use UpSearch’s proven methodology to collect metrics.
-We run our proprietary scripts to get configuration and performance metrics on just about anything that touches SQL Server.
+Next, we run our proprietary scripts to get configuration and performance metrics on just about anything that touches SQL Server.

-We collect information about your server and infrastructure, SQL Server instance and detailed database information.
+We collect metrics about your server and infrastructure, SQL Server instance, and detailed database information.
 We pay careful consideration to SQL Server performance metrics, including:

-And when it comes to Queries and Indexes, we pay special attention to long running and expensive queries, top missing indexes and duplicate indexes.
+When it comes to Queries and Indexes, we pay special attention to long-running and expensive queries, top missing indexes, and duplicate indexes.

 SQL queries can perform poorly for a variety of reasons.
 Some factors are how they are written, inadequate hardware, or missing indexes to support the workload.
 We recognize the importance of identifying queries that perform poorly based on:

-In summary, the first step of UpSearch’s SQL Server Health Check process is to provide a comprehensive view of your database environment.
+In summary, the first step of UpSearch’s SQL Server Health Check process is to collect metrics and get a comprehensive view of your database environment.
 This process can include multiple instances of SQL Server.

-This blog series continues with Step 2: Analyze Results and webinar invitation.
+This article series continues with Step 2: Analyze Results.
 At the conclusion of this series, you will have a better understanding of how your organization will benefit from a SQL Server Health Check.